mattjmcnaughton/blog/content/about.md

 tinkering with Linux on the desktop, Toronto sports teams, baking bread, and mental health advocacy.

 Currently, I focus most of my leisure coding time on Kubernetes and the Cloud Native ecosystem.
-I try and contribute to [Kubernetes](https://github.com/kubernetes/kubernetes) and its associated projects ([Helm](https://github.com/helm), etc.) as much as possible.
+I contribute to [Kubernetes](https://github.com/kubernetes/kubernetes) and its associated projects ([Helm](https://github.com/helm), etc.) as much as possible.
 I also run
 [my own personal Kubernetes](http://mattjmcnaughton.com/post/a-kubernetes-of-ones-own-part-0/)